Bologna's Best Street Foods and Where to Eat Them

 A Marcello, in front of the old fish shops of Via Pescherie Vecchie, is perfect if you’re in a rush.

 From the same owners, Osteria Bartolini is one of the restaurants where to eat great fish in Bologna.
-You can relax and snack on a bucket of fried fish under the oldest tree of the city.
+You can relax and snack on a bucket of fried fish under the oldest tree in the city.

 A Marcello